postsharp/Metalama.Documentation/content/conceptual/aspects/advising/introducing-members.md

 ## Introducing members programmatically

-The principal limitation of declarative introductions is that the name, type and signature of the introduced member must be known upfront.
+The main limitation of declarative introductions is that the name, type, and signature of the introduced member must be known upfront.
 They cannot depend on the aspect target.
-The programmatic approach allows your aspect to completely customize the declaration based on the target code.
+The programmatic approach allows your aspect to fully customize the declaration based on the target code.

 There are two steps to introduce a member programmatically: